 - Contractor submit the necessary "Shop Drawings" to the Engineer (Designer) for review and approval. - Designer review the Shop Drawings and other relevant information and notify the Contractor and the CEI of its acceptability. - CEI coordinate and keep a record of submittals and responses.

-1.9 Installation (Requirements 1.A, 1.B, 1.C, 1.D, 1.E and 1.F)
+1.9 Installation (Requirements 1.A through 1.G)

-During fabrication at the Precast Yard and during erection when making closure joint pours at the Bridge Site, installation shall include but not be limited to:
+During fabrication at the Bridge Site, installation shall include but not be limited to:

 Ducts For Internal Tendons:

 During fabrication make sure that ducts are: